Deactivate users

 You can also click

-More for a selected member and then select Deactivate.
-This deactivates all selected users.
+More for a selected user and then select Deactivate to deactivate all selected users.

 -

-On the Deactivate User popup, the users you chose to deactivate are shown.
 For Select new owner, choose a new owner for the deactivated user's documents.
 By default, your user is selected.
 You can click the x to remove yourself and search for a new user to be the owner.
+To be eligible as the new owner, a user must be assigned an account type with the Create, edit, and publish workbooks permission enabled.

 -